Here are the things that our visitors ask most often.

 Those subs look cheap - how come?

 That is because we have no staff - the races and clubhouse are run by the members on a rota basis, and we are a non-profit club.
 This allows us to offer competitive rates, and lets everyone learn about race management, rescue boats and cookery!
 This does mean that you commit to doing member duties and to helping out whenever you can.
-For 2014-15 we have reduced the duty commitment from four to three times a year.

 Is the family included in all that?